Skip to content

 ssh -i ~/.ssh/id_rsa user@yourserver.com

-• Ensure the authorized_keys file on the server contains the correct public key.
+• Make sure the authorized_keys file on the server contains the correct public key.

-• Verify file permissions for ~/.ssh and authorized_keys are correct.
+• Check file permissions on ~/.ssh and authorized_keys.

 • Confirm that your server’s SSH configuration allows key-based authentication.